 NORRAG at CIES 2025

 In March 2025, NORRAG will be taking part in the 69th annual conference of the Comparative and International Education Society (CIES) through different sessions.
-Stay tuned for more detailed information.
+Throughout the conference, the NORRAG Team will be at the exhibition hall, come say hi!

 List of NORRAG Sessions: